openneuropet/outreach/Brainhack-Nordic2024/README.md

 All times are CEST (GMT+1:00)

+08.30 Morning serving for hungry people
+09.00 Unconference
+12.00 Lunch
+13.00 Hack-away
+15.00 Afternoon serving
+16.30 End of the day

 ### January 22th: BIDS Educational Day

 This day is devoted to onboarding and training for researchers covering the basics of the BIDS standard, as well as more focused hands-on sessions in the afternoon.